 The goal here is to uncover what they love, hate, and love to hate – as opposed to any assumptions you may have.
 It’s about getting to know them as people, not just prospects.

-For instance, if you want to know what people in Boston have to say about pizza, you can find out using a tool like NetBase Pro.
-From there, you can look for additional common ground to create audience segments to make your interactions more personal.
+For instance, if you want to know what people in Boston have to say about pizza, you can find out using a social media analytics.
+From there, you can look for additional common ground to create audience segments to make your interactions more

 Social monitoring focuses on following social audiences to be alerted to spikes in activity that present either an opportunity you wouldn’t want to miss, or a potential disaster you want to avoid.
 It’s about seeing posts like this in time to respond and avoid a viral crisis: